-We invited Thibaut Remy the guitarist/producer in AWALÉ to put together a mix of his favourite Somali songs for our Music Transcends Border Series.
+We invited Thibaut Remy the guitarist/producer in AWALÉ to put together a mix of his favourite Somali songs for our Music Transcends Borders Series.
 Thibaut Remy has worked with many afro centered musicians and bands in London.
 He is currently working on Aar Maanta’s forthcoming album.
 Aar Maanta led him to rediscover a lot of great music from Somalia’s golden era, from the 60’s until the late 80’s when the country enjoyed stability.

 ‘We always love re-visiting some of the great classic tunes with the current Aar Maanta and the Urban Nomads line-up, such as Uur Hooyo, Shimbir, or Keenee Gardaran.

 In this selection, I wanted to share some of the Somali Pop music itself influenced by the west, James Brown, Michael Jackson and more, best represented by Dur-dur band or Iftin Band.

 “Garsore Waa Ilaah”—“God is the judge, only God judges fair.”
 This song discusses a couple and the consequences of love.
 In thinking about her decision to be in love, the girl says, “I’m up for the journey but are you going to help me with this decision?”
 She is up for the journey but asks the guy for help along the way.
 She wonders how many people have made plans to live together and love one another but have never reached their goal and end up separated.